Why are so many people moving to Central America? Expats talk about the top reasons they enjoy living in Central America.

 "Better prices (years ago), good medical, warm weather, runs on the US dollar, close to the US for visits,"

 remarked another expat living in Taboga Island, Panama.

 "I could drive here from Canada, cheap housing prices, tropical climate, on the ocean and stable political situation,"

-said one expat living in La Libertad, El Salvador.
+added another expat in El Salvador.

 Central American People & Culture

 We asked expats in Central America what they appreciated about their new culture.
 Here's what they had to say: